M4TTRX/reading-glasses/docs/getting-started.md

     ```
 2. The password you will have to enter will be queenseng
 3. Test the internet connection by typing `ping google.com`, if you get no error you are good to go!

+## Copying the code

+There are many ways to copy the code but here are two examples:
+- Download [WinSCP](https://winscp.net/eng/download.php) connect to the Pi and copy paste it
+- clone the repository on the Pi Using git